opiter09/RPG-Maker-GB-Message-Editor/README.md

 # Note
 This more applies to editing things in-game, but for all dialogue you should use the *third* font, the one with only uppercase letters.
 Otherwise, it will render as
 Japanese in-game for some reason.
 Furthermore, the blank characer in between the dash and the Japanese-quotes in this font actually represents a tilde ("~").
 For spell names, monster names, etc. you can use the first font just fine, especially since it matches the battle messages.
+Finally, for the Title of your game you must use the second font.

 #  Credits
 - Thanks to PySimpleGUI, for making it trivial to make a GUI (and then an .exe) for this